abdularif0705/Ibex-Intel/README.md

 **Result:** "Go-live in 90-120 days, 85% confidence" with every claim linked to a verifiable source URL.

-**Why analysts pay us:** They currently pay $200K/year salaries to do this manually.
+**Why financial analysts pay us:** They currently pay $200K/year salaries to do this manually.
 We do it in minutes.

 ## Demo